 Ballistic hazard has been mostly described by using two different approaches: 1) data analyses relying on field work and past observations such as the distribution of ballistics ejected in previous explosions (Bertagnini et al., 1999; 2008; Coltelli et al., 2000; Rosi et al., 2006; Andronico and Pistolesi, 2010; Pistolesi et al., 2011; Giordano and De Astis, 2021; Andronico et al., 2021); 2) numerical simulation of ballistic trajectories thus relying on the complex reconstruction of the explosion dynamics and the associated source conditions (Fitzgerald et al., 2014; Alatorre-Ibargüengoitia et al., 2016; Bertin, 2017; Bernard, 2018).

 In the former approach, a limited dataset on the ballistic distribution would produce poor results with very large uncertainty.
-In fact, impulsive volcanic explosions that eject ballistic bombs (as those occurring at Stromboli) are usually made of multiple oriented blasts and different events usually affect significantly different areas.
-Moreover, the lack of data in the less accessible sectors of the volcano (such as Sciara del Fuoco at Stromboli) could be significant.
+Impulsive volcanic explosions that eject ballistic bombs (as those occurring at Stromboli) are usually made of multiple oriented blasts and different events usually affect significantly different areas.
+Moreover, the lack of data in the less accessible sectors of the volcano (such as Sciara del Fuoco at Stromboli), or due to bad meteorological conditions, could be significant.
+In fact, the inhabited areas and the hiking paths shown in Figure 1 represent the firstly accessible and most frequently observed parts of Stromboli Island.
+Then, some additional pathways were active in the past, for example a second hiking trail on the SW flank, over Ginostra village, and a trail that followed the coastline from Stromboli to Ginostra, opposite to Sciara del Fuoco.
+However, during field surveys the volcanologists can leave the hiking trails and inspect the steep unvegetated areas.
+Well-known viewpoints and occasional boat surveys allow the periodical observation of regions that are not directly accessible.
+Therefore, most of the island is relatively accessible to the field surveys, or it is at least occasionally observed, resulting in a great amount of information on ballistic distributions at Stromboli.

 Vice versa, in the latter approach based on numerical models, the complex dynamics of the gas-particle interactions occurring in the explosion can have a major effect on the reconstruction of the input conditions and therefore on the trajectories of the ejecta (de’Michieli Vitturi et al., 2010; Kostantinou, 2015; Taddeucci et al., 2017; Rosi et al., 2018; Massaro et al., 2022).
 Moreover, in both approaches, the structures of the jet and the direction of the ballistics can be strongly affected by the ever-changing morphology of the active craters and shallow conduits, and by the variable explosive dynamics (Ogden et al., 2008; Esposti Ongaro et al., 2008; Vanderkluysen et al., 2012; Valentine et al., 2012; Carcano et al., 2013; Taddeucci et al., 2013; Tsunematsu et al., 2015; Graettinger et al., 2015).
 Neither one of these two approaches has ever been thoroughly applied to Stromboli in the construction of quantitative probabilistic hazard maps.

-In this work, we aim at developing probabilistic hazard maps of this phenomenon at Stromboli based on the large amount of information describing the past explosive activity of the volcano and also considering the effect of some main sources of uncertainty.
-This input information is described in detail in a companion study (Bevilacqua et al., submitted) and briefly summarized in the following sections.
+In this work, we aim at developing probabilistic hazard maps of this phenomenon at Stromboli that are entirely based on the statistical analysis of the large amount of information on the areas affected by ballistic fallout from past explosive activity of the volcano, and also consider the effect of some main sources of uncertainty.
+Notably, we did not perform numerical modeling of the ejecta, which would require the accurate knowledge of the flow conditions of the explosive mixture at the source.
+Input information is described in detail in a companion study (Bevilacqua et al., submitted) and briefly summarized in the following sections.